-The Oaks Counselling Service seeks to provide the best service possible; however there are never any guarantees with counselling and so we are not able to guarantee a specific outcome.
+The Oaks Counselling Service seeks to provide the best service possible, however there are never any guarantees with counselling and so we are not able to guarantee a specific outcome.
 Methods of communication agreed mutually, can be face-to-face (eg hired room, Counsellor’s home, walk and talk) or on-line (eg Zoom, telephone, WhatsApp video call) following all applicable government and other relevant bodies guidelines, to promote safety and security.

 Clients receiving counselling services from The Oaks Counselling Service enter into the following contract:

-Client confidentiality is taken very seriously and will only be broken if the counsellor believes that you or another person / other people are in danger of serious harm, or if required by a court of law.
+Client confidentiality is taken very seriously and will only be broken if the counsellor believes that you or another person / other people are in danger of serious harm, or as required by law.
 Where possible this will be discussed with you beforehand.

 At your request, you may receive access to any session notes, which are anonymous, confidential and securely kept.

-Our Confidentiality and Record Keeping policy is available to view in full on our website.
+Our record keeping policy is available to view in full on our website.

 In order to assist the counselling process, you are asked to:

-- Demonstrate your commitment to the counselling by regularly attending the sessions.
+- Demonstrate your commitment to the counselling by committing to the agreed sessions.

 Payments and Cancellations

-If you do not keep a booked appointment this will be treated as a short notice cancellation, and you will be asked to bring double the fee to the next session.
-If this happens a second time, you may need to review with your counsellor whether counselling is right for you at the moment.
-As there is on-going high demand for counselling sessions, please remember that others are also in need of help, and if you don’t come, others may be missing out.
+If you do not keep a booked appointment this will be treated as a short notice cancellation, and you will be asked to pay the balance before the next session.
+If this happens a second time, you may need to review with your Counsellor whether counselling is right for you at the moment.
+As there is ongoing high demand for counselling sessions, please remember that others are also in need of help, and if you don’t keep an appointment, others may be missing out.

-Worries or concerns do sometimes arise during counselling, and misunderstandings can occur.
-We encourage you to talk about these with your counsellor as they arise.
-They can usually be addressed and dealt in this way.
-However, if you feel this would be too difficult, or you can’t resolve the issue between you, you can view our complaints procedure on our website, which will inform you of further steps you can take.
+Worries or concerns do sometimes arise during counselling and misunderstandings can occur.
+We encourage you to talk about these with your Counsellor as they arise.
+They can usually be addressed and dealt with in this way.
+However, if you feel this would be too difficult, or you can’t resolve the issue between you, you can view our Complaints Procedure on our website, which will inform you of further steps you can take.

-Normally the ending of the therapeutic relationship is by mutual agreement with your counsellor but you are free to end your relationship at any time.
-On rare occasions the counsellor may discuss with you regarding ending if they believe that you are not benefiting from the sessions or where referral to other services may be more appropriate for you.
+Normally the ending of the therapeutic relationship is by mutual agreement with your Counsellor, but you are free to end your relationship at any time.
+On rare occasions the Counsellor may discuss ending counselling, if they believe that you are not benefiting from the sessions or where referral to other services may be more appropriate for you.